-Jaundice is not a condition that can be treated in and of itself.
+Jaundice is not a condition that can be treated.
 Rather, it is a side-effect of a different health concern.
-This will need to be identified through further tests.
-Your cat can then be provided with the treatment it needs.

 Cushing’s Disease (Hyperadrenocorticism)

-Cushing’s disease is a rare condition in cats.
-A cat with this concern will generate an excessive amount of cortisol, aka the stress hormone.
+Cushing’s disease will generate an excessive amount of cortisol, aka the stress hormone.
 This ailment differs from stress caused by generalized anxiety or physical pain.
-The impact on fur can be similar, though.
+The impact on fur can be similar.

-Cushing’s disease is a serious issue.
-It will invariably be fatal if left untreated.
-It is important that you recognize the symptoms of the disease.
+Cushing’s disease will invariably be fatal if left untreated.
+You must recognize the symptoms of the disease.
 These include:

 - Excessive thirst and associated urination